 The success of pharmaceutical companies depends on their newly researched drugs successfully passing the clinical trial process.
 These brands put heaps of money in the research process of the drugs and are under immense pressure to make sure the drug clears the trials.
-It is because of this reason, some of them try to influence the methodology followed by the clinical trial companies to produce results in their favor.
+It is because of this reason, some of them try to influence the methodology followed by the clinical trial companies to produce results in their favour.

-Rectifying the methodology issues is one of the great challenges in clinical researches.
+Rectifying the methodology issues is one of the great challenges in clinical research.
 Often, lack of reproducibility related to a wide range of scientific misconduct aspects, from errors to intentional falsification of data, compromises the outcomes of a clinical study and weakens research quality.
-The process involves taking consent from the patients, recording them, and then sharing with investigators, review committee, and sponsors.
+The process involves taking consent from the patients, recording them, and then sharing it with investigators, the review committee, and sponsors.
 Currently, the methods available to perform these tasks are prone to errors and alternations.

 The main reason behind the lack of reproducibility is the inability to store the data inputs in terms of

 so that it will produce the desired output always, given the same data inputs.
 Blockchain can do wonders in this regard.
-It can record the whole process, by preserving every minute details in a step-by-step manner with a timestamp on an immutable shared ledger.
+It can record the whole process, by preserving every minute detail in a step-by-step manner with a timestamp on an immutable shared ledger.
 The data integrity is taken care of by cryptographic validation to eliminate any falsification of data.

 The complete study protocol including the probable test outcomes and the planned analysis is saved in the form of a text file and fed into an algorithm known as SHA256.
-These can be only viewed by the authorized users that include patients, investigators, reviewing authority, and investors.
+These can be only viewed by authorized users that include patients, investigators, reviewing authorities, and investors.
 After each of them gives their consent, their proof of consent to the study protocol and the protocol itself is recorded immutably on the Blockchain in the form of smart contracts.

 This ensures that all the probable test outcomes have been accounted for.
 In such a scenario, it becomes compulsory for the research report to have all the information and any missing links/alterations can be easily pointed out.
-Since the results can’t be altered, the clinical trials organizations are thus bounded to produce complete results about the probable test outcomes and the planned analysis.
-This is how Blockchain can impart the much-needed transparency to the whole clinical trial process.
+Since the results can’t be altered, the clinical trial organizations are thus bounded to produce complete results about the probable test outcomes and the planned analysis.
+This is how Blockchain can impart much-needed transparency to the whole clinical trial process.